 Ideally, the index generation process in

-by both the index providers and consumers.
-This would increase the
+index providers and consumers.
+This would increase the “herd immunity” of

-“herd immunity” of everyone working with data generated using any of
+everyone working with data generated using any of the F-Droid tools.

 The links are only displayed in the “Links” section.
 Since there is a human review of those URLs, and those URLs are committed to git, we have left those to be open without validation.
 There are also other URLs like home page, issue tracker, etc. I suppose we should show the full URL in the UI if they don’t match a well known pattern.
 Google Play also includes a link to a website that the app author provides.

 One idea for improvement here would be to scan these URLs with the Google Safe Browsing API.